saralignell/TheHoyaDevs/README.md

 # TheHoyaDevs
-# The Hoya Devs - React Native & Express Server Integration
+# The Hoya Devs APP

 This project is designed to build a mobile app using **React Native** that fetches articles from a WordPress site via a secure **Express server**.
 The Express server is hosted on **Render.com** for testing purposes and will later be migrated to **AWS** for production use.